Bookkeeping Struggles

 My Bank Account Won't Reconcile in QuickBooks

-October 15, 2022Los Angeles, CA
+Los Angeles, CA

 Back to all articles

 At Fiscal Integrity Group, we perform hundreds of complex bank reconciliations every month.
-We've seen every possible reason a reconciliation can fail.
+We have seen every possible reason a reconciliation can fail.
 In this comprehensive guide, I will walk you through exactly what reconciliation is, why it breaks, and the exact forensic steps we take to fix it so you can trust your numbers again.

 — Wiyao Awesso, Fiscal Integrity Group

-What Is Bank Reconciliation
+What Bank Reconciliation Actually Means

 Bank reconciliation is the process of comparing your internal financial records (QuickBooks) against the records provided by an external, trusted third party (your bank).
 The goal is to ensure that every single transaction that occurred in reality is accurately reflected in your software, and that no fictitious or duplicate transactions exist in your books.

 When you reconcile, you are proving out a mathematical formula: Beginning Balance + Cleared Deposits - Cleared Payments = Ending Balance.
 If this formula does not equal the ending balance on your bank statement, the reconciliation fails.
+Why does this formula matter so much?
+Because it is the only way to prove your cash position is real.

-1. The Beginning Balance Nightmare
+Culprit 1: The Beginning Balance Discrepancy

 If your beginning balance is wrong, your reconciliation will never work.
 This happens if a transaction from a previous, already-reconciled month was deleted, altered, or un-reconciled.
 QuickBooks will flag this with a warning: "Your account isn't ready to reconcile yet."
 Do not ignore this warning.
 You must run a Reconciliation Discrepancy Report to find exactly what changed in the past and fix it before moving forward.